-Council's goal is to protect the public and their properties in the Fundy Erosion (FE) Overlay by creating setbacks for development.
+Council's goal is to protect the public and their properties in the Fundy Erosion 2050 (FE-2050), and 2100 (FE-2050) Overlays by creating setbacks for development.

 - EN59.
-It shall be a policy of Council to establish the Fundy Erosion (FE) Overlay Designation and apply it to lands projected to be at risk of being lost to coastal erosion by the year 2100.
-Where a provincial road intersects the area identified as being at risk from erosion the provincial road shall form the boundary for the Fundy Erosion (FE) Overlay Designation. - EN60.
-The Fundy Erosion (FE) Overlay designation shall be carried out and be implemented by the Fundy Erosion (FE) Overlay Zone. - EN61.
-It shall be a policy of Council, for lands within the Fundy Erosion (FE) Overlay Zone, to not permit new permanent structures, unless otherwise permitted by the Land Use Bylaw. - EN62.
-Where new permanent structures are permitted in the Fundy Erosion (FE) Overlay Zone the structures shall be subject to the regulations for the underlying zone and the Fundy Erosion (FE) Overlay Zone.
+It shall be a policy of Council to establish the Fundy Erosion (FE-2050) and Fundy Erosion (FE-2100) Overlay Designations and apply them to lands projected to be at risk of being lost to coastal erosion by the year 2050 and 2100.
+Where a provincial road intersects the area identified as being at risk from erosion the provincial road shall form the boundary for the Fundy Erosion (FE-2050) and (FE-2100) Overlay Designation. - EN60.
+The Fundy Erosion (FE-2050 and FE-2100) Overlay designations shall be carried out and be implemented by the Fundy Erosion (FE-2050 and FE-2100) Overlay Zones. - EN61.
+It shall be a policy of Council, for lands within the Fundy Erosion (FE-2050 and FE-2100) Overlay Zone, to not permit new permanent structures, unless otherwise permitted by the Land Use Bylaw. - EN62.
+Where new permanent structures are permitted in the Fundy Erosion (FE-2050 and FE-2100) Overlay Zone the structures shall be subject to the regulations for the underlying zone and the Fundy Erosion (FE-2050 and FE-2100) Overlay Zones. - PR63.
+Council shall consider the following developments by site plan approval in the Fundy Erosion Overlay (FE-2100)